WHY WRITE ABOUT XIANGQI (CHINESE CHESS) IN ENGLISH?

 The German delegation have had very fruitful visits to the annual Hangzhou Chess Summit.

 Preserving Xiangqi and the World Xiangqi Rules

 The Webmaster has taken upon himself to try to preserve the extant ancient manuals on Xiangqi for posterity.
 Thus far, six manuals have been translated, explained and published on Amazon.
 He has also tried his best to provide books and other material to further the promotion of Xiangqi.

 One of the biggest achievements or contributions that the Webmaster made to Xiangqi was translating the first ever unified rules of Xiangqi into English.
 Prior to 2018, tournaments in China used the 'CXA Rules' while tournaments outside of China used the 'AXF Rules'.
 In 2018, to promote Xiangqi, there were a few ammendments that were made and a unified set of rules, known as the World Xiangqi Rules was published for use.
 The World Xiangqi Rules has much significance as today, all major tournaments outside of China use it as the golden standard.
 Prior to 2018, there was simply no English version which made Xiangqi promotion a daunting task.
-The Webmaster had the honour of helping out with the English version.
+The Webmaster had the honour of helping out with producing the first ever English version of the rules.
 Both the Chinese and English version are now published as one book for use.
 Hopefully, another major hurdle in promoting Xiangqi to the West has been taken down.

 Re-doing the website...why not?!

 The old website hosting service that the Webmaster used, MTWebcenters, could barely support the needs of the website as content grew.
 By 2019, a simple addition would sometimes take over three hours.
 Caching took much longer.
 Clearly, the hosting service simply took up too much of the Webmaster's time.
 The cost of maintenance simply did not make it worthwhile anymore.